dmmiller612/bert-extractive-summarizer/README.md

 passed as request arguments.
 The accepted arguments are:

 * ratio: Ratio of sentences to summarize to from the original body. (default to 0.2)
+* num_sentences: Number of sentences to use.
+Overrides ratio if supplied
 * min_length: The minimum length to accept as a sentence. (default to 25)
 * max_length: The maximum length to accept as a sentence. (default to 500)